+the impact of the individual’s health care needs on the family unit;

 barriers to change;

-a risk evaluation to assess risk of suicide, self-injury, neglect, exploitation, and violence towards others; and
+a risk evaluation to assess risk of suicide, self-injury, withdrawal or overdose, neglect, exploitation, and violence towards others; and

 a summary of symptoms and diagnoses based on a standardized diagnostic tool.

-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
-The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.
+Interpretation: The Assessment Matrix – Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
+The assessment elements of the Matrix can be tailored according to the needs or preferences of specific individuals or families or service design.

-Interpretation: When working with children and youth, the assessment of individual and family strengths, risks, and protective factors should include the following areas:
+Interpretation: When working with children and youth, the assessment of individual and family values, preferences, strengths, risks, and protective factors should include the following areas:

 the child’s developmental history;